hayk314/visualization/README.md

 to see what are paramters of the program.
 Currently to call the program with the full list of parameters one should use this

-`python wordle.py --fileName=sample.txt --verProb=0.1 --interactive=1`
+`python wordle.py --filepath sample.txt --vertprob 0.1 --interactive 1`

-where `vertProb` is the probability of a word to be placed vertically (can be anything from `[0,1]` with default value equal to `0`, i.e. all words will be placed *horizontally* if this paramter is skipped) and `interactive` is a boolean flag with `0,1` values allowing the user to repaint the final configuration of words as many times as they wish.
+where `vertprob` is the probability of a word to be placed vertically (can be anything from `[0,1]` with default value equal to `0`, i.e. all words will be placed *horizontally* if this paramter is skipped) and `interactive` is a boolean flag with `0,1` values allowing the user to repaint the final configuration of words as many times as they wish.
 If `interactive == 0` or it is skipped altogether, the program will create a single wordle image (word cloud) and will stop afterwards.
 Otherwise, if `interactive == 1` the program will ask the user if they want to apply other color schemes on the already created configuration.
 The prompting will continue until the user instructs the program to stop.
 In this way, if the configuration appears nice but not the coloring then there is still a chance to change the color scheme in a relatively cheap way.

 ### Fonts and layout